cajhin/macos-style-workspaces/README.md

 https://extensions.gnome.org/extension/(not registered yet)

 Imitates how macOS deals with workspaces.
-Moves all windowed apps to workspace 0.
+Moves all normal windows to workspace 0 (the leftmost one).
 Moves all fullscreen and (optional) maximized windows to their own workspaces.
-Setting decides if maximized windows get their own space (default: true)
+A setting decides if maximized windows get their own space (default: true)
+Child dialogs of fullscreen apps like 'Open File dlg' (should) stay on the parent workspace.

-Note: a fullscreen app has no chrome (Title bar, borders) and covers the gnome bar, like F11 in FireFox.
+(Terminology) 'fullscreen' vs. 'maximized': a fullscreen window has no chrome (Title bar, borders) and covers the gnome bar, like F11 in FireFox.

+### Limitations
-Does not support multiple monitors (I prefer single large screens and could not test it).
+- Does not support multiple monitors (I prefer single large screens and cannot test it)
+- Some special cases (like Firefox About window) are not recognized as child dialogs and move to workspace 0.

 ### Installation
 1. clone repo